Menditect/documentation/docs/howtos/cicd.md

 ### POST testruns
 Executes a new Ci/Cd testrun.

-If another revision is deployed to the environment, and the environment is running on the Mendix Cloud, MTA will detect the new revision, start downloading the model changes, and apply the changes to the Test Configuration, before executing.
+If another revision is deployed to the environment than the one defined on the Test Configuration, and the environment is running on the Mendix Cloud, MTA will detect the new revision, start downloading the model changes, and apply the changes to the Test Configuration, before executing.

 <i class="fa fa-exclamation-triangle"></i> If the Ci/Cd pipeline results in an error, check the timeout setting.
 Most tools default to 300 seconds, but if another revision needs to be downloaded this may not be long enough.
 <br/><br/><br/>